How we think about moving guides us.

 I guide you.
 I show you and explain.
 I guide you to feel how you move, and trust and follow your feel.

-How we mend ourselves from what happens to us makes the biggest difference to the quality of our lives.
-We move as a regular part of mending ourselves.
+How we mend ourselves from what happens to us makes the biggest difference to our lives.
+We move as a part of how we mend ourselves.

 We follow how we feel not how we look.
-I guide you to feel what you need rather than look outward.
-This is inward, private, and personal.
-I help you not see.
+I guide you to feel.
+This is inward.

 We move to feel ourselves.
 As we sway, we feel how we move and feel our way in.
-We feel what we need and feel what fits us.
+We feel what fits us.

-Touch guides us.
 Light touch helps us feel ourselves move.
-Firm touch, a rub, guides us to feel deeper.
-Deep touch, a hold, gives stability and an anchor, and we feel ourselves whole.
+Firm touch guides us to feel deeper and relax.
+Deep touch, a hold, gives stability and an anchor, and feeling ourselves whole all together.

 We simplify.
 Support lessens work and distraction.
 Support helps us.
 For example, folding forward with support feels better and works better.
 I guide you in specific support.